Project-Interoperability/project-interoperability.github.io/ref-arch-template.md

 Interoperability Performance Metrics:

 * Provide metrics by which the architecture's performance can be measured from an interoperability perspective and how will the performance be reported.
 These metrics should aid in deriving the eventual performance requirements of the reference architecture's underlying systems.

+*Key Focus Area: Performance - Provide metrics by which to measure and architecture’s interoperability within and between agencies and levels of government.
+Metrics could include: percentage of open standards adopted and used by systems in the architecture; percentage of applications /services designed to operate in the cloud or web-enabled.
+If possible specify how each element of the architecture contributes to the overall goal of interoperability both internally and externally to the architecture.
+Describe the relationship between investments and their alignment with interoperability goals and how to measure the effectiveness of the investments.*